microsoft/microcode/docs/samples.md

 In page one, we add a rule that clears the screen and keeps a dot.
 You can completely clear the screen but keeping a dot is useful as well.

-The clock of the firefly will be held in variable A ("cup A").
+The clock of the firefly will be held in variable `X` ("cup A").
 It starts at 1 and once it hits 8, the firefly will glow.
 The next two rules are about moving the clock forward.
 The `repeat timer 1/4s` rule moves the clock every quarter of a second; the `radio receive 1` moves the clock by 1 whenever a neighboring firefly sent a message.

-The next rule, `when variable A changed to 8`, transitions to page 2 when the clock hits `8`.
+The next rule, `when variable `X` changed to 8`, transitions to page 2 when the clock hits `8`.
 Since it is possible that we miss the number `8` because the firefly received many radio updates at once, we add one last rule, a `repeat timer every 3s` that transitions to page 2.

-On page 2, the `variable A` is reset to 1, a radio message is sent to other firefly so that they can nudge their clock, all the LEDs are turned and a sound is played.
+On page 2, the `variable `X`` is reset to 1, a radio message is sent to other firefly so that they can nudge their clock, all the LEDs are turned and a sound is played.
 After half a second, we transition back to page 1 to restart the non-glow phase.

 #### improvement ideas